-13.2 FREQUENCY OF LUBRICATION
+12.2 FREQUENCY OF LUBRICATION

-- 1. Air chucks should be lubricated at least once daily. - Chucks operated at high speed or are exposed to a high volume of water soluble cutting oil should be lubricated several times each day. - 3.
+- 1. Air chucks should be lubricated at least once daily. - 2.
+Chucks exposed to a high volume of water soluble cutting oil should be lubricated several times each day. - 3.
 Chucks which are installed on machines running around the clock, should be lubricated at the start of each shift .

-13.3 DISASSEMBLY OF AIR CHUCKS
+12.3 DISASSEMBLY OF AIR CHUCKS

 - After removing the chuck from the machine, set the chuck face down on blocks (or parallels) and remove back cover.
 Make note of the letter stamped on the face of the piston.
 It must align with jaw slot no. 1 when reassembling. - 2.
 Remove manifold-piston assembly.
-If the chuck is in good working order this can be easily done by threading the air tube into the manifold and pulling upward.
+If the chuck is in good working order this can be done by pulling upward.
 However, if the slides are binding and the chuck does not operate freely, it will be necessary to remove the 3 actuator covers on the face of the chuck and with a soft plug, alternately tap each actuator until the assembly is free.
 DO NOT disassemble actuators from piston, as they are position pinned in place. - 3.
 Once the piston assembly has been removed from the chuck body, remove each master jaw. - 4.
 If the master jaws are tight, use a soft plug to tap each jaw out of the chuck body.